sproutfund/field-guide/catalytic-funding/sustaining-sunsetting/wrap-up-wind-down.md

 ---
 layout: docs
 title: Wrap-up & Wind-down
-description: Steps to take when a funding program will no longer be available.
+subtitle: Steps to take when a funding program will no longer be available.
+description:
 section: catalytic-funding
 group: sustaining-sunsetting
 toc: true